 How SEMrush Can provide Useful Buyer Persona Data

 I’m just going to jump into a quick tool that SEMrush has got live.
 If you’re looking to understand a bit more about who your customers are, your audience, et cetera, there’s a neat little tool inside SEMrush that if you have SEMrush and you open it up and you navigate to the Marketing Insights, and then Market Explorer.

 I’m just going to show you an example of the New York Times here and what we can find out, really.
 What we’ve got here, is we’ve got what’s known as the Growth Quadrant, which helps you to visualize the competitive landscape.

-If you’re using SEMrush and you didn’t know this tool existed, I’d highly advise you jump in here and start having a look at this extra data that you’ve got.
+If you’re using SEMrush and you didn’t know this tool existed, I’d highly advise you to jump in here and start having a look at this extra data that you’ve got.
 Then what we can do is actually scroll down into sort of the Share of Visits here.

-If you jump into each of these search bars, it starts to bring up here more of the total traffic information which starts to help you break down more about your audience, but also your competitor’s audience and start to understand that.
+If you jump into each of these search bars, it starts to bring up here more of the total traffic information which starts to help you break down more about your audience, but also your competitor’s audience, and start to understand that.

 The section I really like is this section here.
-You can see your in-market audience, you know, what do your audience like to do online?
+You can see your in-market audience, you know, what does your audience like to do online?
 Also, who is your audience?
-For the New York Times here 44 percent are female, 56 percent is a male audience.
+For the New York Times here 44 percent are female, and 56 percent is a male audience.
 That’s from July of this year.
 You know, if you’re sitting there going, “well I didn’t have any of this data before,” you do now, and you can really start to see, you know, or break this down even further.